-Each component of the phase matrix itself is smooth which allows for easy and accurate calculation for Rayleigh scattering.
+Each component of the scattering matrix itself is smooth which allows for easy and accurate calculation for Rayleigh scattering.

 2.4.4 Mie Scattering

 For larger particles, like sulfate aerosol, Rayleigh scattering no longer holds since the wavelengths are on the order of the size of the particles and Mie scattering must be used.
 Mie (1908) solved Maxwell’s equations in a general sense with a solution using spherical Bessel and Henkel functions.
-Only the fundamental Mie scatter equation will be presented here but a full derivation of Mie scatter can be found in van de Hulst (1957).
+Only the fundamental Mie scatter equation is presented here but a full derivation of Mie scatter can be found in van de Hulst (1957).
 The scattering cross section from Mie theory is given by